Invisible-Luna/Invisible-Luna/README.md

 - 👋 Hi, I’m @Invisible-Luna
 - 👀 I’m interested in Data Analysis, Machine Learning and Quantum Computing.
-- 🌱 I’m currently learning Data Analysis and ML.
+- 🌱 I’m currently doing my research in LTE Networks using NS3 Simulator and Parallelization.
-- 💞️ I’m looking to collaborate on a starter project (ML).
+- 💞️ I’m looking to collaborate on a starter project and research papers.
 - 📫 How to reach me ...
-email: www.pavivasukaly@gmail.com
+email: pravallika.saladi@gmail.com

 <!---
 Invisible-Luna/Invisible-Luna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.